edgeandnode/amp-demo/docs/troubleshooting.md

 ### Deploy to Production

-See [PUBLISH.md](../PUBLISH.md) for publishing datasets to the network.
+See [docs/hosted-env.md](hosted-env.md) for publishing datasets to the hosted service.

 ### Debug Dataset Issues